lenstronomy/JAXtronomy/README.rst

 **LightModel surface brightness**

-The table below shows the approximate ratios of jaxtronomy runtimes to lenstronomy runtimes in percentages for different source profiles and different grid sizes.
+The table below shows how much faster jaxtronomy is compared to lenstronomy for different source profiles and different grid sizes.

 .. list-table::
    :header-rows: 1